-There is one computer workstation in the Research Room for general use.
+There are two computer workstations in the Grand Reading Room for general use.
 UF users can sign on with their Gatorlink account information.
 Guest users will need a guest Gatorlink account created at the Reference Desk or at any other library location.
 Information may be saved onto a flash drive or emailed.
 Once the patron has exited and logged off, any information is erased.
 Please note: our public computers no longer have CD/DVD drives.

 The public computer has a flatbed scanner and a slide/negative scanner attached.
 Scanning is free, and scans may be saved onto a flash drive or emailed.
 We also have a KIC Bookeye scanner, from which images can be saved to a flash drive or emailed.
 The email size limit is very small, so we recommend bringing a flash drive.

 There are two digital microfilm machines, in the GRR and the Staff Room 207.
 The digital machines are at public computers, so they require the Gatorlink (or guest Gatorlink) signon.
 Like with the scanners, information may be saved onto a flash drive or emailed.